AndesVL Technical Report: An Efficient Mobile-side Multimodal Large Language Model: Conclusion

 \section{Conclusion}

 This paper presents AndesVL, a suite of mobile-side MLLMs with parameter sizes ranging from 0.6B to 4B.
 By integrating Qwen3's LLM and various visual encoders, AndesVL achieves first-tier performance on multiple open-source benchmarks and the self-developed AndesUI benchmark, especially excelling in mobile UI understanding.
 The proposed 1+N LoRA architecture and Quantization-Aware LoRA Fine Tuning (QALFT) framework enable efficient task adaptation and model compression.
+QALFT ensures that AndesVL maintains high precision performance with only ignorable degradation (3\%) after deployment on mobile devices compared to the original floating-point model.
 By employing our proposed OKV, meticulously designed speculative decoding techniques and compression strategies, we can achieve 1.8 bits-per-weight, 6.7x peak decoding speed ratio and up to 30.9\% memory reduction when deploying AndesVL-4B on MediaTek Dimenisity 9500 chips.
 This work bridges the gap between cloud-based MLLMs and edge devices, providing a practical solution for mobile-side MLLM and paving the way for future advancements in edge AI.

 {

 }